Google Ads vs. Bing Ads

 Google is, without question, the number one search engine in the world.
-In fact, it’s so important to internet marketing, that it has become, in many ways, synonymous with it.
-For contractors ready to launch a PPC campaign, AdWords seems like the most logical choice.
-With that said, Bing Ads does offer a competitive alternative to AdWords, in terms of competition level and affordability, especially.
+It’s so important to internet marketing that it has become synonymous with it in many ways.
+For contractors ready to launch a PPC campaign, Google Ads seems like the most logical choice.
+With that said, Bing Ads does offer a competitive alternative to Google, in terms of competition level and affordability, especially.

 Which PPC platform contractors decide to use will depend on the circumstances of their business.
-How is your business currently performing?
+How is your company currently performing?
 What scope of audience do you hope to reach with your paid search campaign?
 These questions are only scratching the surface.
-If you would like to continue this discussion with one of our pay per click experts, give us a call at 800-775-1250.

 Reasons to Use Bing Ads

-AdWords is the first thought for contractors considering a paid search campaign.
-But what advantages does Bing Ads offer, that its main competitor does not?
+Google Ads is the first thought for contractors considering a paid search campaign.
+But what advantages does Bing Ads offer that its main competitor does not?
 Some of them include:

-- Affordability: Bing is inarguably cheaper than AdWords, that goes for clicks and conversions alike
+- Affordability: Bing is inarguably cheaper than Google Ads, that goes for clicks and conversions alike

 - Audience: Google generates more traffic by an astronomical disparity, but Bing users, individually, are considered higher quality traffic